JAQ0B/Smart-Mirror/README.md

 ## 🚀 Overview

-This project was our final exam for the *Technology A* subject in HTX (Vejle Technical Gymnasium).
+This project was our final exam for the *Technology A* class in HTX (Vejle Tekniske Gymnasium).
 The goal was to build an **intelligent smart mirror** that could help users pick clothes efficiently, reduce unused wardrobe items, and provide a luxury-level, modern tech experience.

 The system is divided into two main parts: